 Fungi are microorganisms that exist in nature as either yeast or moulds.
-There are more than 50,000 species of fungi in the environment, but less than 200 species are associated with human disease.
+There are more than 120,000 species of fungi in the environment, but only around 300 species are associated with human disease.
 Of these, only about 20 to 25 species are common causes of infection.

 Fungal infections represent the invasion of tissues by one or more species of fungi and range from superficial skin infections to serious deep tissue, blood, lung or systemic diseases.
 Superficial fungal infections are very common.
 They may cause nail infections or itchy red scaly skin infections such as those commonly known as athlete’s foot, ringworm, yeast infections that cause white patches in the mouth (thrush) or vaginal itching and discharge.
 According to the Centres for Disease Control and Prevention (CDC), almost 75% of women will have at least one yeast infection in their lifetime.